KnowledgeHound-com/DataApi/README.md

-# KnowledgeHound Data Api (Beta)
+# KnowledgeHound Data API
- Welcome to the KnowledgeHound Data Api project.
-This is currently a beta project, to get started, please review the documentation in the docs folder of this repo.
+ Welcome to the KnowledgeHound Data API project.
+To get started, please review the documentation in the `docs` folder of this repo.